jgori-ouistiti/CoopIHC/docs/index.rst

 Caution
 ============

 This is a version that is not ready for realease yet.
-Documentation is here solely for my own purpose.
+Documentation  is likely outdated.
+Please contact me if you have any questions.

-Welcome to interaction-agents's documentation!
+Welcome to CoopIHC's documentation!
 ==============================================

-*Interaction-agents* is a Python module that
+*CoopIHC*, pronounced 'kopik', is a Python module that provides a common basis for describing computational Human Computer Interaction (HCI) contexts, mostly targeted at expressing models of users and intelligent assistants.

-1. Provides standardization of computational HCI models, and
+1. It provides a common conceptual and practical reference, which facilitates reusing and extending other researcher's work
-2. Helps design intelligent user interfaces (IUIs).
+2. It can help design intelligent assistants by translating an interactive context into a problem that can be solved (via other methods).

-The main idea of *interaction-agents* is to separate interactive systems into three components:
+The main idea of *CoopIHC* is to separate interactive systems into three components:

-1. A task,
+1. A **task**,
-2. A user model, called the **operator**
+2. A **user** (which may be a real user of a synthetic user model),
-3. A tool, called the **assistant**.
+3. An assisting agent, the so-called **assistant**.

 and **bundling** them back together.
 Different **bundles** are proposed, depending on the use case: